St. Paul Union Pacific Rail Bridge

 St. Paul Union Pacific Rail Bridge, also known as the Hoffman Swing Bridge, is a swing bridge that spans the Mississippi River between South Saint Paul, Minnesota and Saint Paul, Minnesota in the United States.
 It was built in 1910 by the St. Paul Bridge and Terminal Railway, and was rebuilt in 1925, after a flood in 1951, and again in 1982.

 History

 The St. Paul Bridge and Terminal Railway was formed by the St. Paul Union Stockyard Company, which was controlled by Swift and Company, the meat-packing industry.
 The purpose of the railway was to switch freight from St. Paul into the stockyards in South St. Paul.
 The railway was leased to the Chicago Great Western Railway.
-The CGW was merged into the Chicago and Northwestern Railroad system, along with the Chicago, Rock Island and Pacific Railroad.
+The CGW was merged into the Chicago and North Western Railway system, along with the Chicago, Rock Island and Pacific Railroad.
 The Rock Island "Spine Line" and CGW line to Oelwein and Kansas City ran in parallel in South St. Paul.
 The Union Pacific Railroad purchased the assets of the C&NW.